tesla15/teslavm/README.md

 #### I cant even launch a VM 😡😡
 &nbsp;Bro.
 You should check if your CPU supports VT-d/VT-x and if does, check if you have virtualization options enabled in BIOS.
 ## Screenshot from app
+super ultra mega early alpha frontend dont be scared it will look much better
 ![demo](https://media.discordapp.net/attachments/1019861237741400145/1043629222981279764/image.png?width=581&height=448)

+## Feedback

+If you have any feedback, please reach out to us at tesla#0069

 ## Authors